fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 member_picker_class=org.fogbowcloud.manager.core.plugins.memberpicker.RoundRobinMemberPickerPlugin
 ```

-**NOF Member Picker Plugin:**
+**NoF Member Picker Plugin:**
 The Member Picker plugin uses the accounting plugin to choose the federation member.
-It chooses the federation member witht the biggest debt with the local member
+It chooses the federation member with the highest debt with the local member
 .
 ```bash
 # Member picker class